 Reporting indicates that extremists may be planning to target westerners in the southern border provinces.

 Australians in Yala, Pattani, Narathiwat and Songkhla provinces may be caught up in violence or terrorist attacks directed at others.
 If you are in these provinces, you should consider leaving.
 If you decide to stay in the southern provinces, you should ensure you have the appropriate personal security measures in place.

 Since January 2004, there has been heightened tension in these four southern provinces, where violent incidents continue to take place.
-Since 2004, over five thousand people have been killed and many more injured, including foreigners.
+Since 2004, over 5,200 people have been killed and many more injured, including foreigners.
 An Australian was one of seven people injured in a bomb blast in Yala province in May 2007.

 Bombings can occur in close succession and proximity in order to target those responding to the initial explosions.
 Over the past few years, there have been numerous instances of multiple coordinated explosions occurring across a range of locations in southern Thailand.